What Should We Know About Wildfires in California

 A “put out every fire” approach to wildland fire management for decades has left us with a fire deficit which can fuel unusually big, hot fires.
 Many forests in the West have “skipped” fires that naturally would have occurred due to overly-aggressive fire suppression.
 Ecologically speaking, these forests need to burn, as they have for thousands of years, to sustain a cycle of life, death, and renewal.
 We need to protect people and property, but extinguishing every wildland fire in a region that needs them to regenerate only, well, backfires over time.

 Solution: Prioritize fire-fighting to protect human lives and property; don’t risk the lives of firefighters and waste taxpayer money on fires that are not threats to communities.
-And leave fire-affected forests alone to allow for natural regeneration — some of the most ecologically important forests in the American West are intact post-fire forests that provide vital wildlife habitat and are home to numerous imperiled species, such as Great Gray Owls, California Spotted Owls, and Black-backed Woodpeckers.
+And leave fire-affected forests alone to allow for natural regeneration — some of the most ecologically important forests in the American West are intact post-fire forests, known as snag forests, that provide vital wildlife habitat and are home to numerous imperiled species, such as Great Gray Owls, California Spotted Owls, and Black-backed Woodpeckers.

 No matter how hot or dry, forests don’t spontaneously burst into flames.
 An ignition source is needed to get a fire going.
 In nature, it’s really only lightning strikes that serve as ignitions.
 And lightning often comes with rain.
 However, human activity is really good at starting fires in a wide variety of ways, from campfires, cigarette butts, and fireworks to sparks from trailer hitch chains dragging on a road.
-It is also important to recognize that urban infrastructure needs to be properly maintained to prevent it from creating ignitions.
-A faulty power line has the potential to create a spark.
+Urban infrastructure, like power lines, can also start fires, especially when not properly maintained.

 Solution: Reduce human-caused fire ignitions by closing and removing unneeded logging roads, and continue public education efforts (we can agree on this, Smokey).
-In addition, Smokey should also bring his message to corporations and governments that are in charge of the faulty infrastructure that oftentimes sparks these fires.
+In addition, Smokey should also bring his message to corporations and governments that are in charge of the high risk infrastructure that oftentimes sparks these fires.

-Though it is difficult to point to any fire and say climate change has single-handedly caused it, there is broad scientific consensus that global warming will bring hotter, drier conditions to the American West, and set the stage for more extreme fire events.
+Though it is impossible to point to any fire and say climate change has single-handedly caused it, there is broad scientific consensus that global warming will bring hotter, drier conditions to the American West, and set the stage for more dramatic fire events, including a longer fire season, an increase in larger fires, and fires that can grow more rapidly.
 This, combined with decades of unsustainable logging, road-building, and fire suppression could push forests beyond their capacity to deal with fire.

-Solution: Conserve natural forests and foster a just transition into renewable energy sources to prevent the worst impacts of climate change, including bigger, more dangerous fires in the future.
+Solution: Conserve natural forests, stop the expansion of fossil fuels, and foster a just transition into renewable energy sources to prevent the worst impacts of the climate crisis.

 Part of the skyrocketing cost of wildland fire fighting has resulted from expanded human development into what once was remote, fire-prone landscapes.
 With more homes and buildings in hot-zones, there is more need for aggressive firefighting when fires do take place.
 Just as building in a flood-plain or seismically-active area, homes and human infrastructure in fire-prone areas should be built and maintained with fire safety in mind.

 Solution: Be smart about development, and be fire-ready.
+Update municipal codes to require elements proven to safeguard homes (known as home hardening), like vent and chimney screens and fire resistant roofs.
 Prioritize prescribed burns and mechanical fuel removal in and around communities where it will do the most good.
 Fund these efforts, and make sure rich and poor alike can live in fire-safe homes.
-Prevention is worth much more, in terms of human life, forest health, firefighter safety, and taxpayer dollars than desperate last-ditch fire fighting.
+Prevention is worth much more, in terms of human lives, forest health, firefighter safety, and taxpayer dollars than desperate last-ditch fire fighting.

 Solution: Since they are two different things, the U.S. government should track and report the difference between “real” fires and backfires (aka “suppression fires”).
-Federal and local authorities should also fund ecological studies of the effects of backfires to better inform fire suppression and forest management over time.
+Federal and local authorities should also fund ecological studies of the effects of backfires to better inform forest management over time.